The Paradox of Power: Why Speed is the Enemy of Precision

 | Vibration (NVH) | High (Gear noise) | Low (Silent/Smooth) | Reduces hand fatigue |

-Method & Assumptions: This model assumes a standard M2.0 x 3mm screw into a threaded brass insert.
-Values are estimated based on common shop practice and typical tool specifications (not a controlled lab study).
+Methodology & Assumptions: This model assumes a standard M2.0 x 3mm screw into a threaded brass insert.
+Values are illustrative estimates based on internal shop practice and typical tool specifications; results may vary based on operator skill and fastener material.

 The Ergonomic Toll: Vibration and NVH

-Vibration is an often-overlooked specification, yet it is critical for high-consequence tasks.
-High-frequency vibration from an unbalanced motor or inexpensive gears can fatigue the user's hand during long sessions.
+Vibration is often overlooked, yet it is critical for high-consequence tasks.
+High-frequency vibration from an unbalanced motor can fatigue the user's hand during long sessions.

 Hand Fatigue and Precision